Marketing professionals are 376% more likely to report success when they set goals for themselves, according to the most recent industry survey.

 - Trinkets (magnets, stickers, figurines)

-- Small sample of product
+- A small sample of the product

 - Handwritten note

-I can almost guarantee this will wow potential customers and set you up head and shoulders above your competition.
+I can almost guarantee this will wow potential customers and set you up; head and shoulders above your competition.

 Example SMART Goal for Nurture and Convert Leads to Customers